-In addition to the drafters, this nonpartisan, consensus-based publication represents the collective effort of other members of WG11 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
-Other members provided feedback at WG11 annual and midyear meetings where drafts of the Commentary were the subject of the dialogue.
-On behalf of The Sedona Conference, I thank all of them for their contributions.
+In addition to the drafters, this nonpartisan, consensusbased publication represents the collective effort of other members of WG11 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
+Other members provided feedback at WG11 meetings where drafts of this Commentary were the subject of the dialogue.
+The publication was also subject to a period of public comment.
+On behalf of The Sedona Conference, I thank both the membership and the public for all of their contributions to the Commentary.